mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 ## How Cloud Services Strengthen Bozeman Health

-At Bozeman Health, cloud services are essential for our daily operations.
+At **Bozeman Health**, cloud services are essential for our daily operations.
 We use them for communication, storage, secure sign-ins, learning, and project collaboration.
 By combining our private systems with public cloud services, we build a **hybrid** cloud, balancing both **reliability** and **innovation**.